-988 Suicide and Crisis Lifeline
+988 Suicide & Crisis Lifeline

-988 is finally available nationwide starting Saturday, July 16.
-This new three-digit number will be an easy-to-remember way for people to connect with help and support during a mental health, substance use or suicide crisis.
+The 988 Suicide and Crisis Lifeline is available nationwide – 24 hours a day, 7 days a week.
+This confidential, three-digit number is an easy-to-remember way for people to connect with urgent help and support if they or someone they know is experiencing a mental health, substance use or suicide crisis – or any period of emotional distress.

 Frequently Asked Questions About 988